 Elvik's comprehensive review concluded that marijuana increased crash risk by a non-significant 26%.
+Rogeberg and Elvik's recent reviews (2016a, 2016b) estimated the increased risk at 22% - 36%.
 NHTSA's crash risk study found a 25% increase, much of which was associated with other driver factors.
 DRUID concluded that marijuana increases crash risk by a factor of 1 to 3 (Schulze et al., 2012).
+The recent comprehensive review of marijuana effects on health by the National Academy of Sciences concluded that "there is substantial evidence of a statistical association between cannabis use and increased risk of motor vehicle crashes" (NAS, 2017).